crf8472/libarcstk/DESIGN.md

 - Owning raw pointers are absolutely forbidden, use ``std::unique_ptr`` instead.
 - Use STL data types whenever possible: std::string instead of foo::myStr.
 - Prefer smart pointers over raw pointers.
-Use C++14's std::make_unique except when initialization is positively to be excluded.
+Use C++14's ``std::make_unique`` (except when initialization is positively to be avoided).
-- Use non-owning raw pointers sparingly, except for very good reasons (e.g. when protected accessors seem unavoidable).
+- Use non-owning raw pointers sparingly, except for very good reasons.
 - Prefer ``using A = foo::A`` over ``typedef foo::A A``.
 - Prefer choosing the minimal possible scope for a using declarative.
-Of course any declarative of the form ``using namespace`` is totally forbidden.
+Avoid any declarative of the form ``using namespace``.

 ## Classes

 - Absolutely avoid class members that are ``public`` and non-const.
 Use accessors and mutators instead.
+Also trivial accessors and mutators are ok.
-- Classes in exported header files do not have private members, except a single pointer to an instance whose type is initially forward declared in the same class.
-(In short: if it's declared in an exported header and happens to need private members, hide them by making it a ``Pimpl``.
-Forward declarations in Pimpls are private except for good reasons.)
+- Classes in exported header files should be Pimpls.
+The forward declaration and the opaque pointer in the Pimpl class are ``private``.
 - A class declaration contains only declaration of its members, but never their inline implementation.
 (Inlining is no reason, static is no reason.)
 - The definition ``= default`` has to be in the source file not in the header